How do you apply for Financial Aid? (FAFSA)

 - Pre-Requirements- click on the link to www.Studentloans.gov to complete Entrance Counseling and a Master Promissory Note (MPN)

 - Loan Application- choose the amount that you want to borrow and if you want that amount for either Fall or Spring or you can choose both semesters.
 Keep in mind; if you choose both semesters, the funds will be split between the two semesters.

 - Loan Status- check to see if your loans are still being processed or if they are certified.

 - Once the loan process is complete, you will see the red lights on each tab have turned green.
 The loans will also say “Certified” rather than “Estimated” or “Accepted” under the “Awards” section of e-Services.
 Your loans will not be available to use for tuition, books, fees or other charges until all these steps are complete.

-- Compare your award package to the charges on your account.
+- All student can charge up to $800.00 in books at the Riverland Bookstore.
+If the cost of your books exceed $800.00, you may be able to use your financial aid to charge your books to your student account.
+Compare your award package to the charges on your account.
 If the amount of your awards exceeds the amount of your charges, you will be able to charge your books against your financial aid.
 Charging books against your financial aid is only available for a limited time, so it is important to have your financial aid complete before the semester starts.
 You can find the dates that you are able to charge books here, http://bookstore.riverland.edu/AUSTIN/Home.aspx .
 Reminder: You cannot include your loans in your total award until you have completed the loan process.
 Also, work study is not calculated in the award amount when calculating eligibility for book charging.